For Other Inks |

 Step 3) Keeping the cartridge on paper towels, take a syringe bottle and

 the ink very S-L-O-W-L-Y and watch until the sponge is saturated.
-(Some
+You must get

-Step 8) For best results, let sit overnight before using.
+Step 10) For best results, let sit overnight before using.
+Tape over the vent

 To Clean the Printhead